Ahmed-Rabi3e/Advanced-To-Do-List/README.md

 # Technologies Used
 React.js: Front-end JavaScript library for building user interfaces.

-Tailwid CSS: styling the web application.
+Tailwind CSS: styling the web application.

-Typescript: make it more dynamic .
+Typescript: make it more dynamic.

 # Installation
 1. Clone the repo